 where is the ruhija sector of bwindi impenetrable forest national park -uganda

 Ruhija sector is in the eastern section of Bwindi Impenetrable forest national park and co-exists alongside other sectors such as Nkuringo sector in the south, Rushaga sector in the south, and Buhoma sector in the north that harbor the habituated giant ape families in Bwindi Forest.
 Click here to view our recommended mountain gorilla trekking tour

-Ruhija sector is characterized by low temperatures and cold weather that results from the dense, thick forest and hills from the Virunga ranges that dominate the park.
-Travelers that may wish to trek in the Ruhija sector may experience extreme coldness in the night or the morning hours, while during the daytime the temperatures are cool.
+Ruhija sector is characterized by low temperatures and cold weather that result from the dense, thick forest and hills of the Virunga ranges that dominate the park.
+Travelers that may wish to trek in the Ruhija sector may experience extreme coldness at night or in the morning hours, while during the daytime the temperatures are cool.

 Why trek in the Ruhija sector in 2024/2025?

 Ruhija region, like any other sector, has a uniqueness that draws a number of tourists who prefer to trek in this sector over other sectors in Bwindi Forest such as Nkringo, Buhoma, and Rushaga, where mountain gorilla families are habituated.